AkashDivya/SlimyCard-Animated-Flutter-Package/README.md

   - **2. Use It**

-    Create a ListView, and in its children use SlimyCard():
+    Create a ListView, and in its children use SlimyCard()

     ```
     ListView(